mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 The dropdown menu in the upper left can be used to view coverage for a different source file.
-It shows the percentage of coverage for each file.
+It includes the percentage of coverage for each file.

 ### Example Tests

-The test tool also supports a form of tests called "examples".
+The Go test tool also supports a form of tests called "examples".
-These tests write to stdout and provide a special comment that describes the expected output.
+These test function names must begin with "Example".
-The test fails if the expected output is not produced.
+They write to stdout and provide a special comment that describes the expected output.
-These test function names must begin with `Example`.
+Examples fail if the expected output is not produced.

 Here is an example of such a test for our `Maximum` function that can be added to `$GOPATH/src/github.com/mvolkmann/statistics/maximum_test.go`.